LucaCagnini/HMM-Kunitz/README.md

 ```

 ### 5. Format results

-we need to obtain the sequences of the proteins we keep, to do so we use the script *get_seq.py*
-and we need to divide in negative and positive set.
+we use the script *get_seq.py* to filter our files and prepare positive and negative set.

 ```
-python3 get_seq.py to_keep.ids all_kunitz.fasta ok_kunitz.fasta
+python3 get_seq.py to_keep.ids all_kunitz_uniprot.fasta ok_kunitz.fast

 grep ">" uniprot_sprot.fasta | cut -d "|" -f 2 >sp.id